tokens-studio/figma-plugin/.changeset/warm-buses-bathe.md

 "@tokens-studio/figma-plugin": minor
 ---

-Fixed a bug where applying a core theme with a prefixed name interfered with the display of applied styles in Figma
+Fixed a bug where applying themes using "Prefix styles with active theme name" didn't correctly apply the right styles.